MCME/RoleBot/README.md

-# JobberBot
+# RoleBot
-A simple discord bot to assign jobber role to players
+A simple discord bot for self-claiming of various discord roles